-This page contains links to useful information sources and tips for managing a flight.
+This page contains links to useful information sources and tips for maintaining permit aircraft and managing a flight.
 Please comment with corrections and/or contributions of your own using the contact form at the foot of this page.

 Access to key information for private pilots and includes: